 Last year a video called Why being single is the best gift you can give yourself did the rounds and, intrigued, I watched.

-The assumption of the video, and the numerous articles I read while in freefall down this particular internet rabbit hole, seemed to be that being single is shit and anyone who is single on this particular day feels even more shit than usual, therefore they need advice to make them feel less shit.
+The assumption of the video, and the numerous articles I read while in freefall down this particular internet rabbit hole, seemed to be that being single is rubbish and anyone who is single on this particular day feels even more rubbish than usual, therefore they need advice to make them feel less rubbish.

 One of the articles I read encouraged single people to go out and buy themselves a Valentine’s Day present.
 Call me a coupled-up clueless fool, but the last time I checked, going and spending your own money on something for yourself, was called “shopping”.
 No?

 Anyway, that’s not really my point.
-What I’ve actually popped up all half-empty to say is that contrary to popular opinion, single people are not to be pitied on Valetine’s Day, parents of small children are the ones who suffer most.
+What I’ve actually popped up all glass-half-empty to say is that contrary to popular opinion, single people are not to be pitied on Valentine’s Day, parents of small children are the ones who suffer most.

 And no one is making us feel better.